 Keep that framing in mind for the rest of this post.
 When we walk through the workflow and show example output, you're looking at raw material for a human engineer to refine — not the finished article.

-Why not just use terraform import?
+Why not just use terraform query?

 That's a lot of work.
 We wanted to make this easier.